What Are 3D Printers And How Do They Work?

 - The user interface is difficult to use

 - Home customers will not be able to afford it

 Voxeljet VX 4000

-This 3D printing system is also known as the world’s biggest industrial 3D printing system in existence.
-It’s because the printer has a build volume of 4000 mm * 2000 mm * 1000 mm.
+This 3D printing machine is also referred to as the world’s largest industrial 3D printing machine.
+The reason for this is that the printer’s build volume is 4000 mm x 2000 mm x 1000 mm.

 BigRep One V3